daedalus90/functionalism/README.md

 ### Functionalism
 So far, I’ve presented nothing particularly novel.
-Functionalism is not the above ideas in isolation.
-It is the combination of these aspirational ideas and the process of starting with a framework, then working backwards to find a belief system that will help you reach these ideas.
+Functionalism is not the above ideals in isolation.
+It is the combination of these aspirational states and the process of starting with a framework, then working backwards to find a belief system that will help you reach them.

 Functionalism is the realization that the human psyche doesn’t thrive with a worldview dominated by relativism.
 It’s not necessarily the rejection of relativism, but the acceptance of the fact that having a concrete belief system has a functional purpose.